-- Repeat the above steps for each of the images you wish to print.
-Often you will also be able to resize the images in the word processor but keep in mind that this can distort the image.
+- Repeat the above steps for each of the images you want to print.
+Also, you can resize the images in the Word Processor but keep in mind that this can distort the image.
 See our steps in resizing an image for other ways to resize an image.

 - Once all pictures have been added and adjusted print the document.

 If you have another type of attachment you want to print, it must be opened in the program that supports that file type.
 For example, a PDF file may open in Adobe Acrobat, a Word or .DOC file would open in Microsoft Word, and a .xls or Excel file would open in Excel.
 Once the file has been open in a program, print the file from within that program.